CerfVert94/SPI-LCD-Screen/README.md

 The problem seems that we don't have a control over the OS scheduling and resource allocation.
 To increase the precision and avoid sudden spikes in sleep duration, I probably should use a Real Time OS.

 ## Video Demo
 https://youtu.be/34jqGsdNCsc

 [![Video Demo](https://img.youtube.com/vi/34jqGsdNCsc/0.jpg)](https://www.youtube.com/watch?v=34jqGsdNCsc)

+The video used for the demo is not actually a video but rather a GIF animation (but not exactly.
+Refer to the <b>PixToMx.m</b>, the matlab file.)
+It's just a series of bitmap images drawn at a high speed.